Begging You

-"Begging You" is a song by The Stone Roses, released as the final single before their break-up a year later, and was the third single from the album Second Coming.
-"Begging You" was released in the UK and Australia, peaking at #15 on the UK Singles Chart.
+"Begging You" is a song by English rock band the Stone Roses, released as the final single until 2016 before their initial break-up a year later, and was the third single from their second album, Second Coming (1994).
+"Begging You" was released in the United Kingdom and Australia, peaking at number 15 on the UK Singles Chart.

-"Begging You" was a loud cacophonous track with heavy drum beats, soaring guitars, pulsing bass and apocalyptic lyrics.
+"Begging You" is a loud, cacophonous track with heavy drum beats, soaring guitars, pulsing bass and apocalyptic lyrics.
 John Squire said that the song was loosely based on material from Public Enemy's Fear of a Black Planet.
 The song also contains many references to Aesop's Fables.

-The song was used on the Boys (1996) film's soundtrack.
-In 2010, it was used by the BBC for its MotoGP coverage.

 Background and composition

-"Begging You" was inspired by the group's memory of a dark turn of events in Manchester's hedonistic club scene, where ravers would take too many drugs and drugs would become adulterated as "dealers try to maximise profit margins," leading to the emergence of drug gangs.
-Ian Brown explained, "too many people take one too many."
-He described the song as "like when you're in a club and everything's beautiful and you're E'd up, and you've got some voice going in your ear saying how can they get you a gun or an ounce of this and that."
+"Begging You" was inspired by the group's memory of a dark turn of events in Manchester's hedonistic club scene, where ravers would take too many drugs and drugs would become adulterated as "dealers try to maximise profit margins", leading to the emergence of drug gangs.
+Ian Brown explained, "too many people take one too many".
+He described the song as "like when you're in a club and everything's beautiful and you're E'd up, and you've got some voice going in your ear saying how can they get you a gun or an ounce of this and that".

 Aside from Squire's guitar figure, which has been described as musical punctuation, the music sits at the bottom end, with a "deep, heavy repeated riff" from Mani and Reni.
-The rhythmic lyrics feature references to Aesop's Fables: "The fly on the coach wheel told me that he got it / And he knew what to do with it / Everybody saw it / Saw the dust that he made."
+The rhythmic lyrics feature references to Aesop's Fables: "The fly on the coach wheel told me that he got it / And he knew what to do with it / Everybody saw it / Saw the dust that he made".